Former West Indies cricket captain Sir Clive Lloyd is undoubtedly one of the most inspirational leaders the sporting world has ever seen.

 Under Clive Lloyd’s captaincy, the star-studded West Indies side had enjoyed a 27-match unbeaten streak in Test cricket, which included 11 wins on the trot — only a solitary match during this phase was captained by Viv Richards.

-In the early 1980s, the West Indies team was filled with some unparalleled talents like Viv Richards, Gordon Greenidge, Michael Holding, Malcolm Marshall, Joel Garner, Sir Andy Roberts and Colin Croft, who remained the best at their trade for a long time.
+In the early 1980s, the West Indies team was filled with some unparalleled talents like Viv Richards, Gordon Greenidge and devastating fast bowlers like Michael Holding, Malcolm Marshall, Joel Garner, Andy Roberts and Colin Croft, who remained the best at their trade for a long time.

-Leading them, Clive Lloyd had propelled West Indies to 36 Test victories in 74 matches with only 12 defeats coming under his leadership.
+The 6’4” Clive Lloyd commanded the West Indies to 36 Test victories in 74 matches with only 12 defeats coming under his leadership.